 - Shop online here

-The brown mustard seeds are also called Serapta mustard and carry the botanical name Brassica juncea.
-They have a long-lasting sharp taste and are excellent for seasoning or the production of mustard.
+Brown mustard seeds, also known as Serapta mustard (Brassica juncea), have a long-lasting sharp taste and are excellent for seasoning or mustard production.

-With brown mustard seeds, you can make table mustard or cider.
-Today, there are many different variations of mustard, mostly refined with other rare spices.
-The company Edmond Fallot (https://www.fallot.com/) makes their mustard with spice mixtures (Pain d'Epice) or other noble spices.
-I have had delicious varieties with Piment d'Espelette, green pepper, or tarragon.
-A visit to the mill I can highly recommend.
+You can use brown mustard seeds to make table mustard or cider.
+Nowadays, there are many different variations of mustard available, often refined with other rare spices.
+For example, the company Edmond Fallot (https://www.fallot.com/) produces mustard using spice mixtures (Pain d'Epice) or other high-quality spices.
+They offer delicious varieties with Piment d'Espelette, green pepper, or tarragon.
+A visit to their mill is highly recommended.

-Please use mustard seeds for cooking, panning, or marinating.
-In India, they use ground mustard seeds in curry pastes, especially for fish dishes.
-You may try the Indian lentil soup Tadka (recipe at http://www.manjulaskitchen.com/dal-fry-dal-tadka/) with mustard seeds.
+Mustard seeds are versatile in cooking, panning, or marinating.
+In Indian cuisine, ground mustard seeds are used in curry pastes, particularly for fish dishes.
+You can try the Indian lentil soup Tadka with mustard seeds (recipe at http://www.manjulaskitchen.com/dal-fry-dal-tadka/).

-Mustard seeds can also be used to make sausages and for pickling gherkins or other vegetables.
-Besides, you can grind mustard seed with a variety of sauces, for example, barbecue sauce, and stews.
-Simply grind the seeds in a small coffee grinder before you add them to your stew.
-Add them before the end of the cooking time, so that they do not lose their sharpness.
+These seeds are also great for making sausages, pickling gherkins, and other vegetables.
+Additionally, you can grind mustard seeds and incorporate them into various sauces, such as barbecue sauce and stews.
+Simply grind the seeds in a small coffee grinder before adding them to your dish.
+Add them towards the end of the cooking time to preserve their sharpness.

 Brown mustard is ripe 50-100 days after sowing.
-Since this variety keeps its pods close when ripe, there is no rush to harvest them.
-You can pick this species directly after drying on the field with a combine harvester.
-Other varieties open when mature and lose their mustard seeds.
-Therefore, they must harvest them before they reach maturity.
+Since this variety keeps its pods closed when ripe, there is no rush to harvest them.
+You can directly pick this species after drying on the field using a combine harvester.
+Other varieties open when mature and may lose their mustard seeds, requiring harvesting before reaching maturity.

-Because of the closed pods, the crop yield is higher.
-This is also the reason why this variety has almost completely replaced the black mustard seeds on the world market.
+Due to the closed pods, the crop yield is higher, which is why this variety has almost completely replaced black mustard seeds on the world market.